GuillermoFidalgo/dqm-playground-de-test-client/listDASfiles/README.md

 ## Scripts

 - First we have `listdasfiles.py` this will run a series of DAS queries in order to make a list of files found by the queries and deposits this list into a text file.
 This file requires that there is a `datasets.txt` somewhere.
-I call this *all_files.txt* in my case.
+I call this *list_datasets.txt* in my case.

 To create this file please run the following command or any other command that will result in your required datasets